torviswesley/legoeso-pdf-manager/readme.txt

 = Where does Legoeso PDF Manager store its PDF documents? =

-The Legoeso PDF manager stores its PDF documents within a separate table within your WordPress database.
+The Legoeso PDF manager stores PDF document information within a separate table within your WordPress database.
+It also stores the files within the WordPress upload directory.
 This allows for easy backup of your files, as well as integration or migration for use on or within a different platform.

+Text will not be extracted from files larger than a certain size, we will attempt to extract an image or take a snapshot of the documentstext will not be extracted fom document that have more than a certain number of pages

 = Is there a file size limit? =